AshtonIzmev/covid-19-pandemic-simulation/README.md

 5. In every place (house, store, work or transport), you get to interact with other individuals who can be infected.
 So there is a probability you will get infected too
 6. If you are infected, you become contagious after few days and start to spread the disease
 7. If you are infected, you will die or recover from the disease after a period of time, based on your age (and health issues but let's forget about those for now)
+8. If hospitals are full, mortality rates raises
-8. Death or immunity will not make you anymore contagious for other individual, obviously
+9. Death or immunity will not make you anymore contagious for other individual, obviously

 # Public transportation model
 Each house and workplace is being assigned a geolocation in a grid.
 This grid can be cut into blocks (defined by a parameter).